aodhanlutetiae/dj/reading3.md

 **1**
 That social distancing outperforms attempted quarantine
 > "News outlets have asserted, on the basis of in-house data analyses, that [...] social distancing will usually outperform attempted quarantine.
-That last item, produced by The Washington Post and buoyed by in-house computer simulations, was the most read article in the history of the publication’s website, according to Washington Post media reporter Paul Farhi."
+That last item, produced by The Washington Post and buoyed by in-house computer simulations, was the most read article in the history of the publication’s website"

 **2**
 The Propublica argument